3dui-class-s20/3dui-class-s20.github.io/_pages/syllabus.md

 Students will have three weeks (at the beginning of the semester) to complete the IRB training and submit their certificates (PDF) through Canvas (see the [project page](/project) for more information).

-The CITI IRB online training can be accessed through: http://researchintegrity.gatech.edu/about-irb/irb-required-training and should not take longer than two hours to complete.
+The CITI IRB online training can be accessed through [GT's Research Integrity site](http://researchintegrity.gatech.edu/about-irb/irb-required-training) and should not take longer than two hours to complete.
 Students who already have valid, that is not expired, certificates for the aforementioned courses can submit their certificates directly.

 Important: Without valid CITI certification students cannot work on their projects and as such will not be able to fulfill the requirements of all project-related assignments!